Poincar\'e series for modular graph forms at depth two. II. Iterated integrals of cusp forms: Kloosterman sums and the Fourier expansion of the Kloosterman sums and the Fourier expansion of the Fpm(s)(m)(k)

 In a similar spirit, we believe that it should be possible, starting from the Poincar\'e sum of the general seed \eqref{eq:GenSeed}, to extract its asymptotic expansion for $\Im \tau \to \infty$ in any Fourier mode sector.
 Unlike for the zero-mode sector, no such general expression is at the present time known for \eqref{eq:GenSeed}.
 For example, it would be extremely interesting to start from the expression \eqref{eq:qExpFFm} for the first Fourier mode $e^{2\pi i \Re\tau}$ of $\FFm{6}{2}{5}(\tau) $, or the analogous expression for $\FFp{6}{2}{6}$ starting from~\eqref{evenex.2}, and to derive their asymptotic expansions for $\Im \tau \to \infty$.
 Similar to what was done in~\cite{Dorigoni:2019yoq} the integral in~\eqref{eq:qExpFFm} could be done term-wise after expanding the $\tau$-dependent part of the exponential in an absolutely convergent series.
 This yields multiple, partly divergent, infinite sums over Kloosterman sums.
 The analytic continuation of these sums is left for future work.

 Irrespective of the explicit result, we can still make some predictions.
-Firstly, due to the presence of this novel, and extremely non-trivial, Kloosterman sum $S(\ell,1;d)$ (or (\ref{Kloosum}) for the generic Fourier mode), we should find that this asymptotic expansion truncates after finitely many terms.
-More importantly, this asymptotic expansion has either rational numbers, single odd zetas or L-values in its coefficients, reproducing all the $q^1 \bar{q}^0$ terms given in \eqref{eq:1InstFFm} and similarly \eqref{evenex.1}.
+Firstly, due to the presence of this novel, and extremely non-trivial, Kloosterman sum $S(\ell,1;d)$ in the first Fourier mode (\ref{eq:qExpFFm}) of $\FFm{6}{2}{5}$ (or (\ref{Kloosum}) for the generic Fourier mode), we should find that this asymptotic expansion truncates after finitely many terms.
+More importantly, this asymptotic expansion has either rational numbers, single odd zetas or L-values in its coefficients, reproducing all the $q^1 \bar{q}^0$ terms given in \eqref{eq:1InstFFm} and similarly \eqref{evenex.1} for the even example $\FFp{6}{2}{6}$.
 Secondly, the asymptotic nature of such an expansion should also hide and encode the presence of an infinite tower of exponentially suppressed corrections, i.e.\ the $q (q\bar{q})^n$ for $n>0$, each one of them accompanied by a Laurent polynomial in $y$ with rational coefficients.